genepi/haplogrep3/README.md

 Haplogrep works on Linux, macOS and Windows.

-A step by step installtion guide can be found [here](https://haplogrep.readthedocs.io/en/latest/installation/).
+A step by step installation guide can be found [here](https://haplogrep.readthedocs.io/en/latest/installation/).

 ## Contact